top of page

 Course Content and Outcomes:

-Upon completion of the Red Ants Pants Carpentry course, students will be able to:
+Upon completion, students will be able to:

 • Describe basic personal protective equipment, safety measures related to utilization of basic woodworking and carpentry tools;